 The layout of the DIAC is presented in Fig. 2.
 The basic structure of the DIAC is similar to those of the TRIAC.
+The installed power distribution station and cooling water recirculating facility view are shown in Fig. 3.

 Fig. 2.
 Layout of the DIAC